 The Italians cook risotto with the short-grain arborio rice.
 The name arborio does not really refer to a rice variety but, rather, to a place in Italy where the rice is grown.
 In short, outside of Italy, it is known by other names.
 In Asia, the nearest equivalent is Japanese rice.

 Make easy tasty risotto at home.
 It’s not hard at all!
-Below is a step-by-step guide for cooking basic risotto ai bianco, literally, white rice executed by my husband, Speedy.
+Below is a step-by-step guide for cooking basic risotto ai bianco, literally, white rice done by my husband, Speedy.

 There are only a few steps in cooking the basic risotto.
 But even before you start, make sure that your broth is simmering—not boiling, not warm, not lukewarm, not cool.
 You want it simmering.